acoustic-content-samples/sample-wp-wch-asset-palette/README.md

 ## Features
 - Use the WYSIWYG WordPress editor to insert IBM Watson Content Hub hosted pictures.
-- Images get integrated using a IMG tag
+- Images get integrated using a IMG tag (jpeg, jpg, gif, png)
 - Videos get integrated using a LINK

 ### Known limitations